sourav-bk/Golang/Topic/Authentication&Authorization.md

 A breakdown of the primary authentication and authorization methods used in modern software development.

 ## 1. Basic Authentication
+Basic authentication (Basic Auth) is a simple, built-in HTTP security method where a client (like a web browser or API tool) sends a request containing a username and password.
+The system encodes this data using Base64 and verifies the credentials before granting access to protected resources

+- How it works :
+  1. Client sends username + password in every request.
+  2. Credentials are Base64 encoded in HTTP header: Authorization: Basic base64(username:password)

 * **Mechanism**: Sends raw username and password in the HTTP header.
 * **Format**: Credentials are encoded in Base64 (`Authorization: Basic <credentials>`).
 * **Security**: Highly insecure unless paired strictly with HTTPS.